bibak453/py_heart/Wiki/sakura.md

 Why would you embed a sakura leaf into your executable of the game? for what reason?
 Why can't it be like any other asset in a packed archive in one place?
 Who made you do this Leaf?
 The same goes for BGM, but I understand the ease of use of having a cd game where it can also function as a playlist in a cd reader.

+In this game we have sakura leafs as a particle in various scenes.
+I will either create a new one rather than decompressing it from the original as I need to animate it anyway.